EmberGamingStudios/Murder-Drones-Fan-Games/README.md

 | Amazon | Satan | All | E-Store | amazon.com |

 # Developers
-Got a game that needs to be added, inspected, or reclassified by us?
+Got a game that needs to be added, inspected, edited, or reclassified by us?
 Let us know and we'll happily assist.